-MTH 167A Math Applications for Health Science 2 credits Level I Prerequisites: COMPASS Algebra=46 or MTH 097 with minimum grade of "C" 30 lecture, 0 lab, 0 clinical, 0 other, 30 total contact hours
+MTH 167A Math Applications for Health Science 2 credits

+Level I Prerequisites: COMPASS Algebra = 46 or MTH 097 minimum grade "C"

 This course provides the mathematical and algebraic skills required to solve calculations in health related fields.
 The topics which emphasize health science applications include; basic mathematics through algebra, the metric system, the apothecary system, the household system, solving algebraic equations, using proportions; mental arithmetic and estimation.
 Accuracy and speed of calculations are emphasized with timed tests.
 This is the first half of a two part course.
-A COMPASS Algebra score of 46 or better, or MTH 097 with a grade of "C" or better is the prerequisite.
 High school algebra is not enough to satisfy the prerequisite.

-MTH 167B Math Applications for Health Science 2 credits Level I Prerequisites: COMPASS Algebra=46 or MTH 097 with minimum grade of "C" and MTH 167A with minimum grade of "C" 30 lecture, 0 lab, 0 clinical, 0 other, 30 total contact hours
+MTH 167B Math Applications for Health Science 2 credits

+Level I Prerequisites: (COMPASS Algebra = 46 or MTH 097) and MTH 167A minimum grade "C"

 This course provides the mathematical and algebraic skills required to solve calculations in health related fields.
 The topics which emphasize health science applications include; solving algebraic equations, using proportions; circle, bar and line graphs; an introduction to statistics; mental arithmetic and estimation.
 Accuracy and speed of calculations are emphasized with timed tests.
 This is the second half of a two part course.
-A grade of "C" or better in MTH 167A, in addition to a COMPASS Algebra score of 46 or better, or MTH 097 with a grade of "C" or better is the prerequisite.
 High school algebra is not enough to satisfy the prerequisite.